JT-OliverWolf/OptimizationProject/README.md

 This project is implemented using Julia and JuMP.

-The result are in the report file.
+The result are in the report file, and the implemented code are in the appendix of the report.